Public relations and media relations

 The first step to any successful public relations effort is to ask yourself one key question: who am I trying to reach?

 Are you hoping to spread the word to existing customers or generate new relationships?
 Are you trying to connect with government agencies?
 Solicit donors or volunteers?

 Decide who you want to speak to, why they're an important audience for you and what you hope to gain by reaching them.

 Get to know the people you want to reach

 You need to know your audience inside and out, if you're going to reach them effectively through public or media relations.

 What do they read?
 Major daily newspapers?
 A certain section of the local paper?
 Industry-specific trade publications, websites or blogs?
 Do they attend trade shows or are they members of a certain organization (like a group for financial executives, etc.)?

-From trolling the Internet to browsing the magazine rack, you need to build a clear list of publications and/or podiums that your audience turns to for information.
-And then you've got to insert yourself in those mediums.
+From searching the Internet to browsing the magazine rack, you need to build a clear list of publications and/or media that your audience turns to for information.
+And then insert yourself in those media.